SAP/alm-plug-in-for-grafana/sap-alm-dp-api-datasource/README.md

   - [Windows](https://grafana.com/docs/grafana/latest/setup-grafana/installation/windows/): the plugin directory can be $WORKING_DIR/plugins-bundled.
 - For more information please refer to [Grafana Configuration Doc](https://grafana.com/docs/grafana/latest/).
 - Copy the newly created `dist` folder into the `sap-alm-dp-api-datasource` the plugin directory.
+  > Important!
+  >
- > If you are upgrading the plugin from a previous version, make sure to backup the `package.json` file first.
-This file could include several [Cloud ALM API](#Setup) endpoints previously configured in the `routes` section.
+  > - If you are upgrading the plugin from a previous version, make sure to backup the `plugin.json` file first.
+This file could include several [Cloud ALM API](#setup) endpoints previously configured in the `routes` section.
+  >
+  > - Since version 1.1.4, a default route `zudr` is introduced for Cloud ALM connection setup.
+Please refer to [Cloud ALM API Setup](#custom-parameters) for details.

 - Restart your Grafana or Grafana server to discover the plugin.
 - Certain versions of Grafana require to disable the signature verification for unsigned plugins.
 In case the Data Source is not visible or is not working after the restart, add the following parameter to `grafana.ini` file (`custom.ini` in windows): `allow_loading_unsigned_plugins=sap-alm-dp-api-datasource`